 Kaiserschmarrn recipes from Austria and Bavaria

-These Kaiserschmarrn recipes bring the taste of Austrian pastries to your kitchen.
-It doesn't always have to be Food from exotic countries be.
+These Kaiserschmarrn recipes bring the taste of Austrian pastries into your kitchen.
+It doesn't always have to be food from foreign countries.
 Our neighbors in Austria also have excellent culinary skills.
 A few years ago we were on one Enjoyment trip in Baden near Vienna.
 The occasion was the summer party "Bathing in white".
 We had the pleasure of attending a Kaiserschmarren show by Herwig Gasser.
 He is one of Austria's master pastry chefs.
 In Baden near Vienna, he runs the patisserie “Sweet at its finest”.
 He also has a branch in the Auhof in Vienna.
 His confectioner's team's cakes, brioches and chocolates are legendary.

 However, we were not in the Kaiserlichen Hofbackstube for its sweets and delicacies.
 We wanted to learn how to prepare Kaiserschmarrn.
 We meet Herwig Gasser in the courtyard of the Hofbackstube.
 He has already prepared all the ingredients.
 First, however, we learn interesting facts about the specialty that Emperor Franz I liked so much.
 There are also Kaiserschmarrn recipes that differ from one another.